Special Educational Needs and Disabilities

 What support is there for behaviour, avoiding exclusion and increasing attendance?

-- If a child has behavioural difficulties an Individual Behaviour Plan (IBP) is written by the class teacher, it is then shared with the child and parents to identify the specific issues, put relevant support in place and set targets.
+- If a child has specific difficulties, then an Individual Behaviour Plan (IBP) is written by the class teacher.
+This will identify the specific issues being faced by a child, outline any relevant support to be put in place and set targets.
+These will be reviewed termly.

-- After any behaviour incident we expect the child to reflect on their behaviour with an adult, often completing a reflection form.
+- After any behaviour incident, we expect the child to reflect on their behaviour with an adult.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.

 - Attendance of every child is monitored on a daily basis by the administration staff.
 Lateness and absence are recorded and reported upon to a Headteacher each week.
 Support may be given through our Emotional Literacy Support Assistant (ELSA) who may work with parents and pupils to devise strategies to improve time keeping and attendance.